 What happens next will be of the greatest importance to you and may directly affect whether you will be able to drive in the future and whether your driver’s license will be suspended or revoked.
 The police will carefully and skillfully push you towards making decisions that are against your best interests.
 Will you assist the police in gathering valuable evidence that they will then give to the prosecutor to use against you in court?
 Or will you make wise choices that give your DUI attorney the best chance for success in court?

 History of DUI Field Tests (FSTs)

-Years ago, the National Highway Traffic and Safety Administration (NHTSA), developed a group of tests that, if uniformly used by law enforcement across the country, would ensure that field investigations were based upon objective factors that were put to the test through research and development, before being authorized for use in the field.
-Today, these tests have the full weight of recognition in the courts across the USA, and are taught to Officers in the Academy, and through on the job refresher courses.
-In addition to the One Leg Stand and Walking Heel to Toe, there is another test that was developed through research, and has been approved—the Horizontal Gaze Nystagmus Test (HGN).
+Years ago, the National Highway Traffic and Safety Administration (NHTSA) developed a group of tests that if uniformly used by law enforcement across the country would ensure that field investigations were based upon objective factors that were put to the test through research and development, before being authorized for use in the field.
+Today, these tests have the full weight of recognition in courts across the USA, and are taught to police officers in the Academy and through on-the-job refresher courses.
+In addition to the One Leg Stand and Walking Heel to Toe, there is another test that was developed through research, and has been approved—the Horizontal Gaze Nystagmus Test (HGN) test.

 Purpose of DUI Field Sobriety Testing in Chicago

 The stated purpose of these tests, according to the NHTSA training manual, is to allow the Officer in the Field to make an objective assessment of the possible level of impairment of a motorist, and to determine whether or not there exists probable cause to believe that the driver is impaired by alcohol and/or drugs, etc. Although that is the stated purpose of these tests, the performance and scoring of these tests are usually also introduced at trial as evidence of impairment in an effort to prove the guilt of the defendant beyond a reasonable doubt.